cossacklabs/product-docs/acra/security-controls/security-logging-and-events/_index.md

 # Tamper-proofing the logs

 Acra has tooling that enables tamper protection for the logs.
-It is outlined in [Secure Logging]({{< ref "/acra/security-controls/security-logging-and-events/secure_logging.md" >}}) document. **TODO: Maybe we should rename this to "tamper-proof" logging**
+It is outlined in [Audit logging](/acra/security-controls/security-logging-and-events/audit-logging) document. **TODO: Maybe we should rename this to "tamper-proof" logging**